backstage/backstage/docs/getting-started/project-structure.md

 ---
 id: project-structure
 title: Backstage Project Structure
-# prettier-ignore
+# prettier-ignore: ""
+description:
-description: Introduction to files and folders in the Backstage Project repository
+  Introduction to files and folders in the Backstage Project repository
 ---

 Backstage is a complex project, and the GitHub repository contains many